top of page

 The Vision Centric Challenge is a competition focused on Computer Vision solutions.
 The purpose is to overcome the challenge with a mobile robot, which only has one sensor: a camera.

 This robot was made using parts from a TETRIX Pitsco kit.
-The motor control was made via a NXT connected to motor drivers and on-board laptop which is also used to process the image.
+The motor control was made via an NXT connected to motor drivers and on-board laptop which is also used to process the image.

 The images obtained by the camera were processed by NI Vision software, were morphology operations and filters were applied, also shape detection in other to evaluate the position of the cones.